madandev02/madandev02/README.md

 ## 👋 Hi there!
 I'm Mauricio Narvaez

 ### Welcome to my GitHub profile!
-🎯 I'm a passionate Frontend Developer focused on building modern, responsive, and user-friendly web applications with **React and Tailwind CSS**.
+🎯 I'm a passionate Frontend Developer focused on building modern, responsive, and user-friendly web applications with **React, Tailwind CSS, and Bootstrap**.
 I'm currently expanding my skills into backend development with **Node.js, Express, and databases** to transition into Fullstack development.
 I also enjoy mobile development with Flutter and React Native.
 My background in IT support, networking, and system administration gives me a solid foundation for building scalable and efficient applications.